- Oops!Something went wrong.Please try again later.

 About Northern Dynasty Minerals Ltd.

 Northern Dynasty is a mineral exploration and development company based in Vancouver, Canada.
 Northern Dynasty's principal asset, owned through its wholly owned Alaska-based U.S. subsidiary, Pebble Limited Partnership, is a 100% interest in a contiguous block of 2,402 mineral claims in southwest Alaska, including the Pebble deposit, located 200 miles from Anchorage and 125 miles from Bristol Bay.
 The Pebble Partnership is the proponent of the Pebble Project, an initiative to develop one of the world's most important mineral resources.

 For further details on Northern Dynasty and the Pebble Project, please visit the Company's website at www.northerndynastyminerals.com or contact Investor services at (604) 684-6365 or within North America at 1-800-667-2114.
 Review Canadian public filings at www.sedar.com and US public filings at www.sec.gov.

 Forward Looking Information and other Cautionary Factors

-The National Environment Policy Act EIS process requires a comprehensive "alternatives assessment" be undertaken to consider a broad range of development alternatives, the final project design and operating parameters for the Pebble Project and associated infrastructure may vary significantly from that currently being advanced.
+The National Environment Policy Act Environmental Impact Statement process requires a comprehensive "alternatives assessment" be undertaken to consider a broad range of development alternatives, the final project design and operating parameters for the Pebble Project and associated infrastructure may vary significantly from that currently contemplated.
 As a result, the Company will continue to consider various development options and no final project design has been selected at this time.